esteil/atvfiles/README.txt

   when using optical audio out.
 ** This requires Perian 1.0.
 ** Will not work properly for non-48k sample rate AC3 tracks, as it sets the sample rate to 48000 on startup and leaves it there.
+These, however, are rare.
 * Fix stripping extensions from folder names
 * Use home directory of current user instead of hardcoding /Users/frontrow/Movies
 * Hide the files "Icon\r" (folder icons), "Desktop DB" and "Desktop DF" from listings